SachaCardonna/SachaCardonna.github.io/_pages/more.md

     <div class="advice-title">Being cautious with heavy lifting</div>
     <div class="advice-overlay">
       <div>
         Powerlifting and very heavy weight training taught me discipline, but also humility.
-At one point, I injured my back with a herniated disc because I pushed too far.
+At one point, I injured my back because I pushed too far.
 Strength training can be great, but progress should not come at the cost of health.
 Good technique, patience, and listening to your body are essential.
       </div>
     </div>
   </div>